Resources for Seniors in Issaquah & Sammamish Areas

 Do you or your loved one struggle with reading the newspaper because the print is too small?
 Are you missing your favorite books or authors because you can’t focus for long periods of time?
 Is it hard to hold a book or turn pages because of hand tremors or arthritis?
 The Washington Talking Book & Braille Library (WTBBL) can keep you reading with free audiobooks.

-King County Senior property tax exemption:
+King County Senior property tax exemption and deferrals

 Seniors, people with disabilities, and others with qualifying conditions: For more information about applying for property tax exemptions or deferrals, visit here or call 206-263-2338.
 State law provides two tax benefit programs for senior citizens and the disabled: property tax exemptions and property tax deferrals.
 Yet more than 26,000 qualified seniors and disabled persons have yet to register for the exemption, and only 1 in 100 of those eligible for deferrals are currently enrolled.
 The process of applying is fairly simple.
 We encourage you or those you know to take advantage of this meaningful tax relief provided for our citizens on fixed incomes.
+Find information about surface water management fee discount HERE

 The Dispute Resolution Center of King County